 These design iterations are generated by altering pre-defined parameters to achieve an optimum solution based on design goals.
 Eventually, these solutions are evaluated for their performance in contextual, environmental and climatic conditions of the site where façade needs to perform for its building inhabitants.
 Thus, the computational approach results in an informed façade system that responds to the energy efficiency of a building holistically.
-Recent examples of facades inspired from biomimicry and conceived with help of computational tools include Beijing National Stadium’s façade inspired by a bird’s nest for lighter structure and façade of esplanade theatre in Singapore which mimicked biological skin structure of a Durian fruit to provide optimised shade and light to the building.
+Recent examples of facades inspired from biomimicry and conceived with help of computational tools include Beijing National Stadium’s façade inspired by a bird’s nest for lighter structure and façade of esplanade theatre in Singapore which mimicked the biological skin structure of a Durian fruit to provide optimized shade and light to the building.

 Façade Proposal for UK’S Pavilion Milan Expo 2015

 A facade system, proposed by Studio Parametric Curiosity, inspired by biomimicry was developed at University of Nottingham, England for a competition to design UK’s Pavilion for Milan Expo 2015.
-It was developed in collaboration with Mexican architect Farid Hernandez Eljure and distinguished faculty of architecture department – Dr. John Chilton, Dr. Paolo Beccarelli and Dr. Chantelle Niblock.
+It was developed in collaboration with Mexican architect Farid Hernandez Eljure and distinguished faculty of the architecture department – Dr. John Chilton, Dr. Paolo Beccarelli and Dr. Chantelle Niblock.
 This project was awarded by Benoy Architects, London for its design and innovation.
-The pavilion was designed as an interactive space to enhance visitors experience along with a diagrid façade system inspired by anatomy and pollen gathering capability of a pinecone’s moving scales (Fig. 2).
+The pavilion was designed as an interactive space to enhance visitors experience along with a diagrid façade system inspired by the anatomy and pollen-gathering capability of a pinecone’s moving scales (Fig. 2).